toponteam/TopOn-iOS-SDK/README.md

 ## SDK Usage

-Drag&Drop the SDK you need into xcode and follow the [integration guide](!https://docs.toponad.com/#/zh-cn/ios/GetStarted/TopOn_Get_Started) to implement your advertisement logic.
+Drag&Drop the frameworks you need into xcode and follow the [integration guide](!https://docs.toponad.com/#/zh-cn/ios/GetStarted/TopOn_Get_Started) to implement your advertisement logic.

 ## License
 To view the full license, visit [GPL License](LICENSE)<br>